rmind/libqsbr/README.md

   `true` and the _epoch_ available for reclamation; returns false if not ready.
 The number of epochs is defined by the `EBR_EPOCHS` constant and the epoch value is `0 <= epoch < EBR_EPOCHS`.
-Note: the synchronisations points must be serialised (e.g. if there are multiple G/C thread or other forms of writers).
+Note: the synchronisations points must be serialised (e.g. if there are multiple G/C threads or other writers).

 * `unsigned ebr_gc_epoch(ebr_t *ebr)`
   * Returns the current _epoch_ available for reclamation.
 The _epoch_